kyungminparkdrums/VBF/README.md

 # PlotterOutput
 Output from the Plotter

-- **Root**: output file in root format from the Plotter
+- **`Root`** folder: output file in root format from the Plotter
-- **SaveAsPdf**: reads the output file in root format and save certain figures inside the root file as pdf, following the options given by user
+- **`SaveAsPdf`** folder: reads the output file in root format and save certain figures inside the root file as pdf, following the options given by user
   - **`saveFigures.py`**: Get a plotter output root file and a config file that contains the options for saving the figures from the plotter output.
 Then, save them as pdf files following the user options given in the config file.
       ```
          python saveFigures.py --config <config file> --input_file <input root file (output file from the Plotter)>